ual-cci/MSc-Coding-2/Week-8.md

 # Week 8: Using deep neural networks to classify and generate images

-## 2019-2020

 Professor Mick Grierson

 ## Recap

-Last session we focussed on trying to understand what a simple machine learning system was, and how you could build a very simple one.
+Last session we focussed on trying to understand what a simple machine learning system was, and how you could build a very basic one.
 We learned a lot of things.
 Some of the most important things we went through were as follows:

 - We tend to use Neural Networks to try to transform data without us having to change parameters manually.
 - For example, we might want to build a system that can automatically change input values in order to meet some condition, e.g. making an output value get higher.